 - Thoroughly clean the bathroom by damp-dusting surfaces, washing the cloth frequently in hot water.
 Throw out the cloth after use.

 - Wear close-fitting underpants or knickers in bed, and change every morning.
 This is so that if you scratch in your sleep, you will not touch the skin near the anus.
-(Also, consider wearing cotton gloves at night, as this may also help to prevent night-time scratching with fingernails.)
+(Also, consider wearing cotton gloves at night, as this may also help to prevent scratching with fingernails during the night.)

 - Ideally, change and wash nightwear each day.